jackkoskie/Ghost-Pepper-Bot/README.md

 1. Under applications, select "New Application".
 Title it Ghost Pepper Discord Bot.
 1. On the left hand side, select "bot", then "Add Bot" and "Yes, do it!".
 1. Click on the discord logo and locate the bots folder and select _icon.png_ (Not Yet availible).
-1. Click "Copy" and then create a file in the main Ghost Pepper directory called token.json
+1. Click "Copy" and then open the file titled token.json in your choise of text editor.
-1. Paste the following code into the file but replace `your-token-here` with your token you copied from the application page.
+1. You'll see the folowing code.
+Replace `your-token-here` with your token you copied from the Discord website.
 ```
 {
     "token": "your-token-here"
 }
 ```
-1. Save the file then navigate to the PowerShell window.
+1. Save the file then close the PowerShell window and navigate to the install folder.
-1. In the PowerShell window type `node .`
+1. Find the file titled START-BOT.bat and double click it.

     The bot is now running.
 You can start the bot at any time in the same way.
 To stop the bot, select the window and do CTRL + C.